toddfoster/sharedprayers/layouts/shortcodes/misc/commissionsundayschool.md

 Friends in Christ, we are all baptized by the one Spirit into one Body, and given gifts for a variety of ministries for the common good.

 ##### Presenter:
-    N... have been called to the ministry of Sunday School Teacher / Children’s Chapel Leader.
+NN... have been called to the ministry of Sunday School Teacher / Children’s Chapel Leader.

 ##### **People:**
 Praise be to God, who has called you to this service.